ScottArbeit/Grace/README.md

 Stop being afraid of your version control system, and start _enjoying_ it instead.

-There are many fewer concepts to understand in Grace, so learning it is easy, and understanding what it's doing is easy.
+Grace is easy-to-use, easy-to-understand, and fast, with cool new features that let version control fade into the background while you're working, and help you remember where you were when you get interrupted.

+There are fewer concepts to understand in Grace, so learning it is easy, and understanding what it's doing is simple.
 There's a simple-to-understand grammar, built-in aliases for common gestures, and common-sense defaults.

 Grace is powerful source control, minus the fear.